 Attainment alone is only one way of judging what children achieve.
 Starting points can be very different and so for some children it is important to measure progress.
 For other children it is helpful to know how close they might have been to the ARE.
 Knowing that they are only one or two marks away from ARE is more encouraging than feeling that they are below ARE.
 For this reason we also provide progress scores and a summary of standardised scores for the school.

 Our performance in the KS1 SATS has been rising steadily.
-In 2017 and 2018 the number of pupils achieving the required level was higher than nationally in all subjects.
+Over the last few years the number of pupils achieving the expected standard or higher was above the national average in all subjects.
 The number of pupils achieving a higher level (greater depth) is significantly higher than nationally in all subjects.

 Over recent years we have had a few cohorts pass through the school with a higher than usual proportion of lower ability learners and SEND.
 As a result of this we have achieved a level within the national average range for Y6 SATs results in Reading, Maths and SPAG and slightly below in Writing.